 A sweet couple called Mr. and Mrs. Valiant helped oversee our youth group at church.
 They didn’t live very far from me and used to pick me up and take me to church activities.
 Mr. Valiant was an engineer and volunteered to tutor me in math.
 With his help, I got an A in my second semester, so I got a C grade overall in the course.

 I had since moved away and the church I attended had moved also.
 To give this some context, we’re talking a time span of forty years ago.
 One day I was thinking about the Valiants and I was sad because I never had the opportunity to tell him or them, “Thank you.”
 They had been my chauffeurs, counselors through difficult times, tutors and an overall stable force in my life when my home life was anything but stable.

-Every year there is a dinner and bizarre at a Lutheran Church by my mother’s house.
+Every year there is a dinner and bazaar at a Lutheran Church by my mother’s house.
 They specialize in cabbage rolls, which we love.
-This year we decided to take the food back home and before we did, we were going to visit the bizarre which we had never done.
-Well, we totally forgot about the bizarre because we had gotten so hungry.
+This year we decided to take the food back home and before we did, we were going to visit the bazaar which we had never done.
+Well, we totally forgot about the bazaar because we had gotten so hungry.

 I told them that I had been thinking about them just the day before and how sad I was that I had never had an opportunity to say, “Thank you”.
 Now I had the opportunity to not only thank them for the tutoring but for everything!

 They didn’t live any where near the church.
 For us to meet, after leaving and coming back, and catching them at just the precise moment was definitely a God thing.
 Art and Mary Ann’s eyes sparkled as we reconnected.
 Mary Ann kept saying over and over again, “It’s a God thing!
 It’s a God thing!”